saucelabs/sauce-docs/docs/basics/sso/setting-up-sso.md

 sso-<USERNAME_FROM_EMAIL_ADDRESS>-<EMAIL_HASH>
 ```

-For example, if a new user has an email address `johndoe@example.com`, their generated username would be:
+For example, if a new user has `johndoe@example.com` as their email address, their generated username would be:

 ```
 sso-johndoe-4a74a9a